f1nal3/Juniorgram/Docs/Getting Started.md

 ## Visual Studio 2019/2022:
  1. Clone this repository or download as Zip from Github.
  2. Run Visual Studio and open this repository as folder.
-It will automatically detect the root CMakeLists.txt and execute it, after which you can start/debug the server and client sides.
+It will automatically detect the root CMakeLists.txt and execute it, after which you can start/debug the kernel and client sides.

 ## Linux:

 __Visual Code__:

  1. Clone this repository or download as Zip from Github.
  2. Run VS Code and open the root CMakeLists.txt.
-It will automatically detect the root CMakeLists.txt and execute it, after which you can start/debug the server and client sides.
+It will automatically detect the root CMakeLists.txt and execute it, after which you can start/debug the kernel and client sides.

  #### 3. Workflows and guides